feedreader/pluto/date-formatter/README.md

 end
 ```

-The new `Time#format` method format the time like the passed in example:
+The new `Time#format` method formats the time like the passed in example:

 ``` ruby
 time = Time.now     ## test run on 2020-02-09 00:00